Testing Methodology

 • Sentiment: aggregate review and customer-voice patterns.

-7. Update cadence
+9. Update cadence and corrections

-8. What we do not claim
+10. What we do not claim

-9. Related trust pages
+11. Related trust pages

 Read the Editorial Policy for publishing standards and the Corrections Policy for how updates and fixes are handled.